MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/agents/data-sources-linux-applications.md

 ## MySQL

-If MySQL Server or MariaDB Server is detected on the computer when the Log Analytics agent is installed, a performance monitoring provider for MySQL Server is automatically installed.
+If MySQL Server or MariaDB Server is detected on the computer with the Log Analytics agent, a performance monitoring provider for MySQL Server is automatically installed.
 This provider connects to the local MySQL/MariaDB server to expose performance statistics.
 MySQL user credentials must be configured so that the provider can access the MySQL Server.

 ### Configure MySQL credentials